-The filing of this Application for the order sought hereby and the taking of all acts reasonably necessary to obtain the relief requested herein was authorized by the Initial Trustee of the Current Fund.
+The filing of this Application for the Order sought hereby and the taking of all acts reasonably necessary to obtain the relief requested herein was authorized by the Boards of A-STAR and APCF, as applicable.
+The Boards also authorized the filing of the Application on behalf of the Current Investment Adviser because of its affiliation with the Funds.
 In accordance with Rule 0-2(c) under the 1940 Act, each person executing the Application on behalf of the Current Investment Adviser, being duly sworn, deposes and says that he has duly executed the attached Application for and on behalf of the applicable entity listed; that he is authorized to execute the Application pursuant to the terms of an operating agreement, management agreement or otherwise; and that all actions by members, directors or other bodies necessary to authorize each such deponent to execute and file the Application have been taken.

-All requirements for the execution and filing of this Application in the name and on behalf of each Applicant by the undersigned have been complied with and the undersigned is fully authorized to do so and has duly executed this Application this 15th day of May, 2024.
+All requirements for the execution and filing of this Application in the name and on behalf of each Applicant by the undersigned have been complied with and the undersigned is fully authorized to do so and has duly executed this Application this 10th day of March, 2025.

-Applicants have caused this Application to be duly signed on their behalf on the 15th day of May, 2024.
+Applicants have caused this Application to be duly signed on their behalf on the 10th day of March, 2025.